TheBaronMc/portfolio-terminal/README.md

-# portfolio-terminal
+# Portfolio Terminal

-This template should help get you started developing with Vue 3 in Vite.
+This project is a simulation of a shell inside you browser.
+With some command you can access to my resume!

 ## Recommended IDE Setup